Be part of the thousands gathering in Westminster for the Act Now, Change Forever mass lobby

 Those who want to take part are encouraged to find out more and register at https://www.theclimatecoalition.org/act-now-change-forever.
 There is assistance available towards travel costs.

-“We already have constituents from across England attending, but we would welcome others to take part”.
+“We already have constituents from across Scotland attending, but we would welcome others to take part”.